What it is?

 The most everyday things toothpaste or sunlight can leave you gagging.
 The OH can fend for himself.
 If you are solo with kids buy readymade meals.
 If you have the money hire a cleaner.
 Shop online to avoid supermarket smells.
 Ask visitors not to put on perfume.

 Live off Lucozade, bread, crackers, rehydration sachets, Haribo, ice pops and glucose sweets.
 Watch for signs of dehydration.
 Give yourself permission to rest as much as you need, and listen to your body.

 Shelf the guilt and shame.

 If you have children while dealing with HG, just take it one day at a time.
 Don’t feel guilty if you have to rely on CBBC.
 Make everything as easy as possible.
-Shop online.
 Ask for help.
 Don’t feel bad or embarrassed by it.
 Do what is necessary to cope.
+Book them into nursery.

 Ask about medications.

 Discuss the potential risks and benefits of each and don’t feel pressured into things you are not comfortable with.
 Telling a mother with HG ‘try a bit of ginger’ is likely not helpful and will make them want to punch you.
 That said give all the natural remedies a try, pressure point bands, peppermint tea and vitamin B6.
 Voodoo charms.